apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Nightly Build & Deploy job is failing

-In that case, identify the error (Groovy script error or test problem), correct it and relaunch the nightly pipeline if necessary.
+In that case, identify the error (Groovy script error or test problem), correct it and relaunch the Nightly Pipeline if necessary.

 Here are some problems which can occur on a `Build & Deploy` job: